MisterMeme95/DMI_Forge/cJSON/README.md

 `cJSON_Print` will print with whitespace for formatting.
 If you want to print without formatting, use `cJSON_PrintUnformatted`.

-If you have a rough idea of how big your resulting string will be, you can use `cJSON_PrintBuffered(const cJSON *item, int prebuffer, cJSON_bool fmt)`. `fmt` is a boolean to turn formatting with whitespace on and off. `prebuffer` specifies the first buffer size to use for printing. `cJSON_Print` currently uses 256 bytes for its first buffer size.
+If you have a rough idea of how big your resulting string will be, you can use `cJSON_PrintBuffered(const cJSON *item, int prebuffer, cJSON_bool fmt)`. `fmt` is a boolean to turn formatting with whitespace on and off. `prebuffer` specifies the first buffer current_capacity to use for printing. `cJSON_Print` currently uses 256 bytes for its first buffer current_capacity.
 Once printing runs out of space, a new buffer is allocated and the old gets copied over before printing is continued.

 These dynamic buffer allocations can be completely avoided by using `cJSON_PrintPreallocated(cJSON *item, char *buffer, const int length, const cJSON_bool format)`.
 It takes a buffer to a pointer to print to and its length.
 If the length is reached, printing will fail and it returns `0`.
 In case of success, `1` is returned.
 Note that you should provide 5 bytes more than is actually needed, because cJSON is not 100% accurate in estimating if the provided memory is enough.